Original Research ARTICLE

 Identification of Potential Phosphorylation Sites in VP40 Protein

-Mass spectra were obtained previously in our analysis of EBOV virions (Ilinykh et al., 2014), the spectra were obtained on Thermo LTQ Orbitrap XL mass spectrometer with MS/MS acquisition performed with 30 ppm fragments tolerance.
+Mass spectra for VP40 was obtained for this manuscript as previously described in our analysis of VP30 from EBOV virions (Ilinykh et al., 2014).
+Proteomics data for VP40 had not been previously published.
 The spectra were analyzed by SEQUEST (Thermo) search engine.
 Protein phosphorylation sites were detected with Proteome Discoverer 1.4 software and mapped to the VP40 protein sequence.

 Immunoprecipication, in vivo Labeling, and Kinase Assays